cibernox/cibernox.github.io/source/_posts/2013-09-16-quick-tip-show-surrounding-lines-with-grep.markdown

   tail -f logs/production.log | grep "500 Internal Server Error"
 {% endcodeblock %}

 Fail again.
-I see all the errors but I don't see the the context, so I don't know what action fails of what parameters had the request.
+I see all the errors but I don't see the the context, so I can't know which action failed or what parameters made the request fail.

 But unix always surprises me.